jondashkyle/nanocontent/readme.md

 var site = hypha.readSiteSync('./content')
 ```

 Each directory becomes a path containing a sub-object of the content in your text file.
-Map over the object keys (paths) to add routes to a router and pass the content object.
-Huzzah.

 ```
 {